dougeby/IntuneDocs/intune/quickstart-setup-auto-enrollment.md

 ## Next steps

 In this quickstart, you learned how to set up auto-enrollment for Windows 10 devices.
-You can learn about other ways to enroll devices across all platforms.
 For more information about device enrollment, see [What is device enrollment?](device-enrollment.md)

+To follow this series of Intune quickstarts, continue to the next quickstart.

 > [!div class="nextstepaction"]
 > [Quickstart: Enroll your Windows 10 device](quickstart-enroll-windows-device.md)